Loading

 Answer

-We’re kicking off the festivities with a casual Bem-vindo Cocktail Hour on Sunday, November 2nd, at the hotel bar, Bartolomeu Bistro & Wine.
-Think of it as a relaxed, late-evening happy hour to shake off the jet lag and mingle with fellow guests.
-Attendance is entirely optional, so join us if you’re in town!
-Since we’ve decided to do things a little differently, there will not be a rehearsal dinner.
-For more details on the Bem-vindo Cocktail Hour, visit the Event Details page.
+We’re kicking off the week with a casual Bem-vindo à Festa on Sunday, November 2 at The Wine Box.
+It’s a relaxed, late-evening happy hour to shake off the jet lag and mingle with friends and family.
+Attendance is completely optional.
+Join us if you’re in town.
+We’re not having a rehearsal dinner.
+It didn’t feel necessary for the way we’re celebrating.
+For more details on the Bem-vindo à Festa, visit the What's Happening page.

 Question